inariksit/inariksit.github.io/_drafts/2023-12-27-derivation.markdown

 ## Derivations as opers in resource modules

 I hope that the previous section has cleared up some definitions, and what matters in a GF grammar.
-It's not about following tradition blindly—nobody is aesthetically offended by mixing inflection and derivation, it's mostly about limiting the size of the inflection tables, and keeping the core RGL generic for as many languages as possible.
+It's not about following tradition blindly, it's mostly about limiting the size of the inflection tables, and keeping the core RGL generic for as many languages as possible.

-In contrast, there are no limitations or considerations in what kind of `oper`s to write in resource modules.
+In contrast, there are no limitations on what kind of `oper`s you can write in resource modules.
 The Paradigms modules are 100% language dependent, and they may include anything that is convenient for a particular language.
 So this would be a great design for some language that has all these features.